-Upon enrollment in the Plan, Participants may direct contributions, in 1% increments, in any of the investment options; provided, however, that effective January 1, 2016, a Participant may not elect to invest more than 25% of future contributions (including Company matching contributions) in the CenterPoint Energy Stock Fund.
+Upon enrollment in the Plan, Participants may direct contributions, in 1% increments, in any of the investment options; provided, however, that a Participant may not elect to invest more than 25% of future contributions (including Company matching contributions) in the CenterPoint Energy Stock Fund.
 Participants should refer to the Plan prospectus for a detailed description of each Fund.